64kramsystem/personal_notes/books_courses/game_programming_patterns.md

 ### 12. Subclass Sandbox

-If many parts of a system need to be coupled with a behavior that in turn has many implementation, a solution is to:
+If many parts of a system need to be coupled with a behavior that in turn has many implementations, a solution is to:

 - implement a base class, which is coupled with the systems, and provides protected functions to the subclasses, in order to make them work;
 - implement many subclasses, which use only the protected functions, and don't communicate with the systems.